Go to Qualcomm.com

 6. Executive Sessions of Outside Directors

-At each meeting of the Board, the agenda includes time at the end of the meeting for an executive session with only independent directors.
-The executive sessions shall be chaired by the Presiding Director.
-In advance of such meetings the Presiding Director shall communicate with other non employee directors to develop an agenda of issues for discussion in the executive session.
+At each meeting of the Board, the agenda shall include time at the end of the meeting for an executive session with only independent Board members.
+The executive sessions shall be chaired by the Chairman (if the Chairman is an independent director) or the Lead Independent Director.
+In advance of such meetings the Chairman (if an independent director) and the Lead Independent Director shall communicate with non‑employee Board members to develop an agenda of issues for discussion in the executive session.

 1. Number of Committees

-The present Board committees are: the Audit Committee, the Compensation Committee, the Finance Committee and the Governance Committee.
-With the exception of the Finance Committee, members of all committees shall be "independent" under applicable guidelines.
+The present standing Board committees are: the Audit Committee, the Compensation Committee, and the Governance Committee.
+Members of all standing committees shall be “independent” under applicable guidelines.
 The Board considers its current committee structure to be appropriate but the number and scope of committees may be revised as appropriate to meet changing conditions and needs.

 2. Frequency and Length of Committee Meetings